Leaf goblinfish

-The leaf goblinfish (Neovespicula depressifrons) is a species of marine ray-finned fish, a waspfish belonging to the subfamily Tetraroginae, which is classified as part of the family Scorpaenidae, the scorpionfishes and their relatives.
+The leaf goblinfish (Neovespicula depressifrons) is a species of marine ray-finned fish.
+A waspfish, it belongs to the subfamily Tetraroginae, which is classified as part of the family Scorpaenidae: the scorpionfishes and their relatives.
 This is the only species in the monotypic genus Neovespicula.
 It is found in coastal habitats of the Indo-West Pacific region.

 Taxonomy

 The leaf goblinfish was first formally described in 1848 as Apistes depressifrons by the Scottish naval surgeon, Arctic explorer and naturalist John Richardson with its type locality given as the Sea of Japan.
 The genus Neovespicula was described in 2001 by the Russian zoologist Sergey Anatolyevich Mandritsa as a monotypic genus for the leaf goblinfish.
 This taxon is included in the subfamily Tetraroginae within the Scorpaenidae in the 5th edition of Fishes of the World however other authorities place that subfamily within the stonefish family Synanceiidae, while other authorities classify this subfamily as a family in its own right.